uio-bmi/immuneML/docs/source/usecases/benchmarking_use_case.rst

 In this use case, we show that immuneML can be used for benchmarking ML methods and encodings.
 To do this, we first simulate ground-truth synthetic adaptive immune repertoires, then implant known disease signals in these repertoires of varying difficulties, and finally perform a benchmarking.
+The YAML specifications in this document are compatible with immuneML version 1.0.0.

 Generating synthetic immune repertoires with OLGA